A Statement from the Founder of Creative Outlets

 COVID-19 has led Creative Outlets to do some innovative things for teens.
 We Zoom our workshops!
 We know that being at home during this crisis can be challenging.
 To brighten the past spring/summer season for teens age 12-16 we offered workshops that included theater/improv, mask-making, comedy, upcycled sculpture, collage, rap and poetry, and many other art forms.
 We also offered Peer Mentor Prep Workshops for teens over 16.

 Now to bring sunshine to teens we will be offering free Zoom workshops in expressive, digital imaging called Flick Up!
-We are collaborating with the Cape Cod Museum of Art, the Brewster Recreation Department, Expressive Digital Imagery (EDI) and Calmer Choice.
+We are collaborating with the Cape Cod Museum of Art, the Wellfleet Recreation Department and Expressive Digital Imagery (EDI).
 Participants will be introduced to MyMoments, a specialized mobile app designed specifically for self-expression to create personalized images, which will then be shared in groups.
 Each session will focus on different topics, and the images will support discussion and engagement.

 A New Social Media Project